vidyanandk/E-Commerce_Website-Clone/README.md

 # E-Commerce_Website-Clone
-Welcome to the E-Commerce Clone Project, here I simply used HTML, CSS and Jascript
+Welcome to the E-Commerce Clone Project, here I simply used HTML, CSS and Javascript